kephale/napari-workshop-halfway-to-i2k/README.md

 # One of the two napari workshops at Halfway to I2K

 This year we have 2 workshops at Halfway to I2K:

 - this one, and
 - https://github.com/jni/halfway-to-i2k-skimage-napari/

+The workshop hosted in this repository will happen on October 19 at noon-2p Eastern Time.

 On the web: **https://kephale.github.io/napari-workshop-halfway-to-i2k/**